Tales from Nightingales – Latest Issue

 Here at Nightingales, you’ll see some big changes.
 Darrell single-handedly built a beautiful garage, a large deck, and fenced the yard.
 I wrote a book, The Diary of an Extraordinarily Ordinary Woman and Her Rather Eccentric Sister, available through Amazon, your local bookstore, and here at Nightingales.
 I’m currently at work on two other books, I Remember Dale, and the first in a mystery series, The Court Reporter Always Gets the Last Word.

 As a reminder, our amenities are wine and snacks nightly; coffee, tea, pastries, fruit and yogurts available throughout the day.
-We’re currently offering a complimentary continental breakfast.
 We’ve upgraded our rooms with all new linens, and Paintbrush is sporting new window treatments.
 And, I just added a darling new lamp to Lily.

 Due to the high cost of everything, we’ve increased our room price for the first time in five years.
 This year we’ve also gone to a two-night minimum with no deposit.
 Book your reservations as soon as possible, and be sure to book any other reservations you may want in Ashland, as well, including wineries.
 B&B’s and restaurants are rapidly filling up, and events are frequently sold out.
 Frankly, if you plan on visiting Ashland in 2023, I would advise you to book now.
 We are entering into the Roaring Twenties.
 People are anxious to get out and have fun.
 I’ve ordered my Flapper dress, and I’m ready to party!